gaps-closure/gaps-closure.github.io/docs/C/05-04-constraintmodel.md

-## Additional files for Constraint Model in MiniZinc **XXX: Ben add mzn instances**
+## Additional files for Constraint Model in MiniZinc {#constraint-appendix}

 The following contains type declarations for the MiniZinc model used within the [conflict analyzer](#conflict-analyzer).
 These type declarations, along with a model instance generated in python are inputted to MiniZinc along with the [constraints](#constraints) to either produce